 The beginning of the form requires the following to be filled Submission Identification Number (SID).
-Taxpayer’s name and Social Security number, as well as the Spouse’s name and Spouse’s social security number if married.
+Taxpayer’s name and Social Security number, as well as Spouse’s name and Spouse’s social security number if married.

-The form is further divided into 3 different parts, namely Part I, Part II and Part III.
+The form is further divided into 3 different parts, namely Part I, Part II, and Part III.
 Part I is about Tax Return Information and includes filling the adjusted gross income, the total tax, federal income tax, refund, and amount owed.

 The Taxpayer Declaration and Signature Authorization are found in Part II.
 This part has a lot of information and requires the Taxpayer’s Pin, signature, refund, ERO firm name, and signature.

 Finally, Part III is for Certification and Authentication which requires the Practitioner Pin Method only.
-At the stage, it confirmed the pin and signature belong to the taxpayer and that the return is in accordance with the requirements of the Practitioner PIN method and Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns.
+At this stage, it confirmed the pin and signature belong to the taxpayer and that the return is in accordance with the requirements of the Practitioner PIN method and Handbook for Authorized IRS e-file Providers of Individual Income Tax Returns.
 It is beneficial to ensure all these parts of the form are completed.